 kefiyyeh or كُوفِيَّة

-A few years ago I picked up a cheap book (at B&N, of all places) to learn Arabic script — not that I got terribly far in it.
-The problem was how many of the characters took a different form at the end of a word.
+A few years ago I picked up a cheap book (at B&N, of all places) to learn Arabic script — not that I got terribly far.
+The problem was how many characters took a different form at the end of a word.
 Then, of course, there’s always that problem, as with Hebrew, of no vowels.
 But who am I to criticize.

 Oh, BTW, look for me in one in a few days, as soon as it’s arrived from god-knows-where.